 The great thing about the Philippines is that you don’t often need to book things far advance.
 We showed up next to the General Luna market (location here) and asked around if someone can drive us to a nearby island.
 Within 2 minutes we got several offers for Guyam Island since it is only 2km away from Siargao and it takes just a 5 minutes boat ride to get there.

 We went with a friendly local guy for PHP 400 ($7) per person.
 We packed a bag with beers, water and snacks and boarded his boat.
-Doing a self organized tour (as I like to call it) means you also decided on the time you want to spend on the island.
+Doing a self-organized tour (as I like to call it) means you also decided on the time you want to spend on the island.
 So we decided to stay until sunset.
 Guyam Island was definitely one of the highlights of our trip to Siargao.
-I can definitely recommend to do a self-tour instead of the island hopping! (more on that below)
+I can definitely recommend doing a self-tour instead of the island hopping! (more on that below).

 What to do on Guyam Island

 Guyam Island is tiny.
 But if you are in dire need of some swimming, sunbathing, relaxing, drinking and playing basketball – then this is THE place to be.
 There is a little bar/restaurant on the island, but I recommend bringing your own food.
 Food poisoning is not big news in the Philippines and fresh water is not easy to come by on these small islands.
 So think out it as a picnic on an island!

 Basketball is huge in the Philippines and you will see lots of courts everywhere.
 No island is too small, not even Guyam.
 So don’t be afraid to ask the local guys if you can join the game if you have some energy to spare 🙂

 Siargao Island Hopping Tour